Categories: Face

 Remove Acne with Laser Therapy

-Laser therapy, such as Laser Genesis, works on reducing inflammation by triggering porphyrins, which are compounds that live inside acne bacteria.
+Laser therapy, such as Skin Rejuvenation Laser, works on reducing inflammation by triggering porphyrins, which are compounds that live inside acne bacteria.
 Once these are triggered, porphyrins cause damage to the bacteria wall, thus killing the bacteria and effectively reducing acne symptoms.
 Laser also reduces sebum levels so excess oil that could trap dead skin cells is minimized.

 Side effects include varying levels of redness after the treatment, with some reporting inflammation, skin peeling, blistering or crusting.
 Lasers are usually well-tolerated, with patients able to return to their regular activities after the treatment.